DRAGNEEL-LEO/Sorting-in-Cpp/README.md

 # Sorting-in-Cpp
+Author-Asad Uz Zaman<br>
+Student,East Delta University,Chittagong,Bangladesh<br>
-.This is a GitHub repo where i will be pushing sorting code in cpp.
+This is a GitHub repo where i will be pushing sorting code in cpp.